knative/eventing/docs/registry/README.md

     Implementation-wise, one potential solution is to have a controller for source CRDs, whenever one is installed, search for all the namespaces with eventing enabled (`kubectl get namespaces -l knative-eventing-injection=enabled`), and adding all the possible EventTypes from that CRD to each of the Brokers in those namespaces.
 A downside of this is that the Registry information is not "accurate", in the sense that it only has info about EventTypes that may potentially flow in the system.
-But actually, they will only be able to flow when a CR is created.
+But actually, they will only be able to flow when a CO is created.

 - How can I filter events by the CloudEvents `subject` field?